Dent Price Reaches $0.0008 on Major Exchanges (DENT)

-Dent (DENT) traded 3.3% higher against the dollar during the 24-hour period ending at 15:00 PM Eastern on August 18th.
-During the last seven days, Dent has traded up 2.2% against the dollar.
-One Dent token can now be purchased for approximately $0.0008 or 0.00000001 BTC on exchanges.
-Dent has a total market cap of $77.47 million and approximately $2.55 million worth of Dent was traded on exchanges in the last 24 hours.
+Dent (DENT) traded up 1.8% against the U.S. dollar during the 1-day period ending at 15:00 PM ET on August 20th.
+One Dent token can now be purchased for about $0.0008 or 0.00000001 BTC on cryptocurrency exchanges.
+During the last week, Dent has traded up 2.5% against the U.S. dollar.
+Dent has a market capitalization of $79.92 million and $3.50 million worth of Dent was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.